An initiative from FASD-CAN to support Aotearoa’s educators

 PLEASE NOTE: FASD-CAN has kanohi ki te kanohi / face to face support groups for caregivers and whānau here, and a new FASD learning and networking group for social and support workers is launching soon.
 Consider becoming a FASD-CAN member to receive updates on this and other news!

-FASD-CAN is delighted to have three FASD-informed educators to co-facilitate the group.
+FASD-CAN is delighted to have two fantastic FASD-informed educators to co-facilitate the group.
 They will be the ones listening to your needs and interests, developing some training on specific FASD and education topics, and facilitating the online meetings.

 Trish Porter has previously worked as an SLT (Speech Language Therapist), taught in a special school for ORS (Ongoing Resourcing Scheme) funded students and since 2018 has been an RTLB.
 Trish and her partner Ross have caregiver experience of FASD through their daughter, who joined their family as a 14-month-old and is now 24 years old.